The smallest country in the world with less than a thousand

 metal detectors.
 Most disappointingly however, I didn't get my passport stamped.

-We visited the Vatican twice (once on Wednesday, once on Friday), and saw St Peter's Basilica inside
+We saw St Peter's Basilica inside

 and out, the Vatican museums and the Sistine Chapel, but the undoubted highlight, hands down, was